top of page

 Preliminary Round

-Judges are piano professors from William and Mary, Virginia Wesleyan University, and Christopher Newport University
+Judges are piano professors from William and Mary, Virginia Wesleyan University, and Governor's School of the Arts

 Open to everyone!

-We’re honored to have Pianist Scott Cuellar adjudicate our piano competition this year.
+We’re honored to have Pianist Dr. Brendan Kinsella adjudicate our piano competition this year.

 Help us make a difference